Variables and Loops

 setting variables – use

-using variables – use
+variable=valueusing variables – use

-unsetting variables – use
+$variableunsetting variables – use

-#create a variable named file_type and assign it a value of fastq file_type="fastq" #call the file_type variable, print it to the screen echo "the value after setting:" $file_type #unset (or remove) the variable assignment unset file_type #check for the value of file_type echo "the value after unsetting:" $file_type
+unset variable#create a variable named file_type and assign it a value of fastq file_type="fastq" #call the file_type variable, print it to the screen echo "the value after setting:" $file_type #unset (or remove) the variable assignment unset file_type #check for the value of file_type echo "the value after unsetting:" $file_typethe value after setting: fastq the value after unsetting:

 Variables – Checking Understanding

-Q&A: Which of the following correctly assigns the value of fastq
+Q&A: Which of the following correctly assigns the value of fastq to a variable named file_suffix?

-Q&A: Which of the following correctly assigns the value of trt
+Q&A: Which of the following correctly assigns the value of trt to a variable named var1?

 Correct order, spacing and quotes/brackets

-Q&A: How can I save the value of the directory that I am in, as a variable named start_dir
+Q&A: How can I save the value of the directory that I am in, as a variable named start_dir?

-Q&A: What would the value of out_var=$"(ls)"
+Q&A: What would the value of out_var=$"(ls)" be?

 Q&A: What would the final output be after running the following in a terminal?